tcibils/myScreeps/README.md

 *TODO LIST - BUGS*
  - take into account the mineral amount available for extractor need
- - fastmovers should deposit straight in storage if there is an efficient spreader
- - LDFHarvesters sometime do not get over their container
- - Better management of ramparts and walls
  - Rewrite the withdraw source script in the same way as the deposit source script - it's currently terrible

- *TODO LIST - To be finished*
- - LDFHarvesters should use their needOrigin

  *Additional - Grunt*